Ultimagen/VariantCalling/README.md

 # VariantCalling
 This package provides a set of tools to assist variant calling on Ultima data.
-The best practice pipeline is published [here](link currently underfined).
+The best practice pipeline is published [here](broad.io/ugworkspace).
 The code below is used mostly in the post-GATK filtering step.

 In addition, the code provides

-* python tools to perform evaluation of the callset relative to the ground truth.
+* Tools to perform evaluation of the callset relative to the ground truth.
-* python tools to perform building a database of noisy locaitons (SEC) and filtering callset relative to them.
+* Tools to perform building a database of noisy locaitons (SEC) and filtering callset relative to them - still undocumented
 * Set of tools for MRD (minimal residual disease) - still undocumented.

 ## Setup

 1. Clone VariantCalling repository to e.g. `software\VariantCalling`

 2. Create the three conda environments: